krassowski/meningitis-integration/README.md

-# Meningitis integration with PLS and network analysis
+# Meningitis omics integration with PLS, O2-PLS and LASSO

 [![Build Status](https://travis-ci.org/krassowski/meningitis-integration.svg?branch=master)](https://travis-ci.org/krassowski/meningitis-integration)

+### Scope

+Data: Transcriptomics (mRNA, gene-level) and proteomics (SOMAScan) integration + clinical data including survival, meningitis subtype and HIV status.

+For the list of analyses, please see the [Research_plan.md](Research_plan.md)

 ### Code organisation overview

 There will be three types of files in the repository:
- - Jupyter Notebooks (`.ipynb` extension) which contain high-level analysis code, table summaries and visualisations.
+ - Jupyter Notebooks (`.ipynb`) which contain high-level analysis code, table summaries and visualisations.
-  The idea is similar to Rmd files used in the R environment.
+  The idea is similar to R markdown (`.Rmd`) files.
-  The notebooks can be viewed as HTML files (in browser) by simply clicking on them in the repository.
+  The notebooks can be viewed in the browser by clicking on them in the repository.
+ - Implementation details are stored in:
- - Python modules (`.py` extension) with implementation details for the Python functions.
+   - Python modules (`.py`)
- - R scripts (`.R` extension) with implementation details for the R functions.
+   - R scripts (`.R`)

-Jupyter Notebooks be default use the Python kernel, though some cells may contain R code.
-This will be marked by the `%%R` at the beginning of the cell.
-Similarly, an exclamation mark represents a bash command, e.g. `!ls`.
+Most of the notebooks use the Python kernel, but some also contain R code.
+The R code in Python notebooks is marked by the `%%R` at the beginning of the cell.
+An exclamation mark represents a bash command, e.g. `!ls`.

 The generic helpers are stored in [helpers](helpers) directory, regardless of the implementation language.

 #### Automation for reproducibility

-The order of execution of each of the notebooks and scripts is described by the Snakemake-like workflow in the [pipeline.py](pipeline.py) file.
+The order of notebooks execution is described by the workflow rules in the [pipeline.py](pipeline.py) file.
-Following a three-commands installation:
+Following the installation with:

 ```bash
 # Download the code